sel002/cse15l-lab-reports/lab1.md

    * The command "ls (directory)" lists the files and sub-directories in (directory).
    * The command "cp" allows us to copy the file (ex. txt file) from public or other directories.
    * The command "cat" prints out the content of the file
    * Could see other course accounts in CSE 15 Lab submitting "ls -lat" command.
+   *  Figured out the current working directory by using pwd command line.

+**SCREENSHOT on the NEXT PAGE**

   * ![Image](Commands.png)
-  * Figured out the current working directory by using pwd command line.